codesterribly/FaceRekoEnhanced/README.md

 So to use the security system, simply activate it, scan your RFID card (buzzer beeps on card scan), face the camera.
 If recognised as an authorized person you will hear a long beep and the LEDs will change from red to green.
 Otherwise you will hear 3 beeps to signify access denied, unrecognised person.

 If the person was succesfully recognised, an email with the details of that login will be sent to a designated email address by AWS SNS push notification service.
+If an unauthroised attempt was made and a second Pi was setup as a remote alarm, the buzzer on the second Pi will trigger.